5 Best Rent Reporting Services for Building Credit [2025]

 Start Reporting Rent in Your New Apartment

 No, adding rent to your credit report through a rent reporting service should not hurt your credit score; in fact, it’s intended to help improve it.
-When we responsibly manage our rent payments and they are reported accurately, it generally has a positive impact on our credit score.
+On-time payments help, but if late payments are reported, they may lower your score.

 Share this Article